yycdavid/TilerVerify/README.md

         3) Adversarially perturbed images, able to reject
 - Engineering plan:
     Have a input_detector folder, deal with this Implement until a point when it can be run within a reasonable time

+- naive implementation: 1.47s/input